Sports Goods Categories

 Red vs White

 1. White balls were first suggested only because of the visibility aspect of the game.
 Dark red balls were not visible during matches that went on for a longer period of time.
 The white ball was later widely accepted by the audience as well since viewers found that they could follow the game better than before.
 The white really pops on the screen and is even visible distinctly from a distance.
-White cricket leather ball used in IPL too.
+White cricket leather balls are used in the IPL, too.

 2. Experts say that the white ball is generally more polished than the red one to make it shinier and visible on the field.
 This shine comes from the extra coat of polish on the surface of the ball.
 This smoothness actually removes a lot of resistance from the generic red ball and thus, swings more compared to its red and pink counterparts.

-3. Since the white ball has a finer and smoother finish, the surface of the ball becomes a little harder than that compared to a red or pink ball.
+3. Since the white ball has a finer and smoother finish, the ball's surface becomes a little harder than that compared to a red or pink ball.
 This does not have a major effect on the game but many bowlers have used this trait of the ball to their advantage.

 red vs white cricket ball